uzum4ki/qlone-mod/README.md

 The following cvars use a "flag" value which acts as a combination of integers to specify a group of items:

-* wpflags <VAL> : what weapons a player should have at spawn.
+* wpflags "VAL" : what weapons a player should have at spawn.

 The corresponding values are: